Kirkintilloch gives you all the benefits of a more laid-back way of studying, with half hourly access to Glasgow.

 The campus forms part of the Southbank business and leisure park, with many of our learning and social spaces overlooking the Forth and Clyde Canal.

-Students can take advantage of the ground floor café, the Fusion hair and beauty salon, bespoke art and design workspaces, a well-equipped learning and study centre as well as a lively social area.
+Students can take advantage of Mather's Café, bespoke art and design workspaces, a well-equipped learning and study centre as well as a lively social area.

 Our staff and students can also play a part in the annual Kirkintilloch Canal Festival.